OD728/Vivaldi-CSS/README.md

 ### About:blank styling not working
 - Ensure you've restarted Vivaldi after applying the CSS changes
 - Try clearing browser cache if the styling doesn't apply immediately

-## 📝 Changelog

-### v1.1.0 (2025-05-30)
-**Added:**
-- Custom about:blank page styling with dark background (`#11111b`)
-- CSS variable for customizable about:blank background color
-- Multiple selector approaches for better about:blank targeting
-- White text color for better contrast on dark background

-**Changed:**
-- Updated README with new customization options
-- Added troubleshooting section for about:blank styling

-### v1.0.0 (Initial Release)
-**Added:**
-- Auto-hide bookmark bar functionality
-- Smooth animations with customizable timing
-- Smart hover detection
-- Clean tab design with centered favicons
-- Comprehensive CSS variable system for easy customization

-## 🤝 Contributing

-Found a bug or have a suggestion?
-Feel free to:
-- Open an issue
-- Submit a pull request
-- Share your customizations

-## 📝 License

-This project is licensed under the MIT License - feel free to use and modify as needed.

 ## 🙏 Acknowledgments